Nishagh/Alchemist-v1/agent-studio/README.md

 The most elegant way to create intelligent AI agents without code.
 Build, test, and deploy production-ready agents in minutes, not months.

+> **Frontend-Only Service**: This is the React frontend for the Alchemist platform.
+All backend functionality is handled by dedicated microservices.
+See [AGENT_ENGINE_INTEGRATION.md](./AGENT_ENGINE_INTEGRATION.md) for API integration details.

 ## ✨ Features

 - **Visual Agent Builder** - Create AI agents through natural conversation